-Not split testing literally means you are throwing money away and running a split test is a lot easier than you probably think.
+If you’re not split testing, you are throwing money away, and yet running a split test is a lot easier than you probably think.

 So what is split testing, anyway?